-Equipment you need for running a toddler group
+Equipment you need for Setting up a Toddler group

 If you’re planning on doing some singing then the children love *instruments.
 I would suggest only having them out for singing time otherwise you’ll have to listen to them for the whole session!

-Unless you are covered by the venues insurance, you’ll need to get your group insured.
-Morton Michel and Markel both offer policies as do the Pre School Learning Alliance.
+Unless you are covered by the venue’s insurance, you’ll need to get your group insured with public liability insurance.
+Morton Michel and Markel both offer policies.
 Shop around to make sure you get the price.